Shane A. Taylor

 Mary Kristen traveled the country as a tireless advocate for injured workers, pursuing compensation on their behalf.
 She has always had an interest in family law and served as a Guardian ad Litem in Mobile County Juvenile Court for the past two years.
 She is licensed to practice law in New York and Alabama.

-When she’s not working, Mary Kristen enjoys spending time with her husband, Jon and their four children.
+When she’s not working, Mary Kristen enjoys spending time with her husband, Jack and their five children.
 She is an avid exerciser and has completed an Olympic Triathlon.
 She enjoys taking advantage of all the Gulf Coast has to offer and being an active member of the community.

 Leanne M. Jackson